The Definition Of "foundry". foundry ˈfaʊndri/noun: foundry; plural noun: foundries. "A workshop or factory for casting metal"

 If your current skills include working with metal and welding, then you have a head start, because setting up and building your foundry will involve constructing and fabricating quite a bit of your own equipment and gear.

 But don’t be alarmed, because we explain to you in detail how to build and put everything together.

-Building most of your own gear is part of the overall foundry learning process, it is not essential, but you will learn in spades about the simple equipment and how to get the most from it.
+Building most of your own gear is part of the overall foundry learning process, it is not totally essential, but you will learn heaps about the simple equipment and how to get the most from it.

-From time to time, people contact us with a request to purchase a ready made hobby foundry set up – Well, I’m sorry to say, we don’t supply such a thing… and to be honest, the shipping costs would be outrageous to say the least, and that is the reason why we put so much emphasis on the DIY build it your self approach.
+From time to time, people contact us with a request to purchase a ready made hobby foundry set up – Well, I’m sorry to say, we don’t supply such a thing… and to be honest, the shipping costs would be outrageous, and that is the reason why we put so much emphasis on the DIY build it your self approach.

-It makes a lot of sense to build things to suit your own operation and purpose.
+It makes a lot of sense to build things to suit your own needs and purpose.

 - foundry tools,